Transform an Existing Case Study into a Nursing Prioritization Scenario

 I learn best when I can imagine what is going on.
 So let's check out this example:

-You are covering GI bleeding in your theory course.
-You have an excellent case study (maybe a practice-based, clinical reasoning case study from KeithRN 😊).
+You are covering GI bleeding in your theory course and you have an excellent case study that covers the main topics of blood-loss anemia.
 First, present the students with only the "background" and "vitals."

 Case study prioritization for nursing students active learning